BLCM/DataDumper/README.md

 requirement by removing some files as you go, of course -- once you've done step 4, you don't actually need the files from steps 1 or 2 anymore, for instance.

+For TPS, steps 1 and 2 should take a little under an hour each, and generate logfiles a bit less than 3GB each.
+Step 4 should take about 45 minutes, and generate a file that's a little over 3GB.
+While processing, you'll want another 5GB or so free space beyond that, to allow for processing.
+So make sure you've got at least 14GB free on your HD before starting this off.
+As with BL2, you could decrease the requirement by removing some unnecessary files as you go.

 ### Newer Dumping Style, with Manual Character/Vehicle Dumps